-M. Senkke goes on to say that in England, Bavaria, and Austria affected with venereal disease, as appears from returns from the Trades Union and Military Hospitals, and the cases were slight.
-Thus two objects are gained by the regulations :-
+M. Senkke goes on to say that in England, Bavaria, and Austria there is no special inspection of prostitutes.

+"At Berlin, in 1864 there were 1 in 1000 persons in 1866 ,, 1 in 1100 affected with venereal disease, as appears from returns from the Trades Union and Military Hospitals, and the cases were slight.
+Thus two objects are gained by the regulations :---